What Drill Press Speed Should I Use? (+Drill Press Speed Chart)

 Drilling through hardwood will produce greater friction than drilling through softwood.
 When drilling in hardwood, you must choose a lower speed to avoid the drill from overheating or burning the wood.

 As a result, if you drill into a harder material or with a drill with a larger diameter, the speed must drop proportionally.
+Hard materials or bigger drills require a slower speed, whereas soft materials or thinner drills require a faster speed.

-How to determine the right speed of a drill press.
+How to Determine the Right Speed of a Drill Press.

+Now that you know what factors to consider when determining drill press speed, you can get started.
 To make things easier, I’ve created two tables below that show the speed for drilling with various types of drills, different sizes, and different materials.

-Subscribe to my newsletter
+Subscribe to My Newsletter

 Once you have selected the type of drill bit, find the diameter size you need.
-Next to that drill size, you will find the drill press speed to use for softwood (first column) or hardwood (second column).
+Next to that drill size, you will find what drill press speed to use for softwood (first column) or hardwood (second column).

 Drill type & diameter Inch | Drill type & diameter mm | Softwood | Hardwood |